luontola/web-intro/templates.md

 ## Pages for individual pictures

 It would be nice to be able to click a picture on the pictures page to see that picture in full size and also allow people to write comments for that picture.
 For that we will need to have separate pages for every picture.
-Because our application can have an unlimited number of pictures, it's not possible to create separate routes for every picture, but we need a route to handle *all* the pictures.
+Because our application can have an unlimited number of pictures, it's not possible to create separate routes for every picture; we need one route to handle *all* the pictures.

 In `views/pictures.erb`, make each of the pictures a link to another page.
-The target of the link will be the URL of the picture but with the file extension changed to `.html` (this code does it using [regular expressions][ruby-regexp]).
+The target of the link will be the URL of the picture, but with the file extension changed to `.html`.
+The following code does it using [regular expressions][ruby-regexp].

 ```erb
 <% for url in @picture_urls %>